yuchen-osdu/crs-catalog/docs/tutorial/CRS_Catalog_Service.md

 However, **users should use the dedicated CRS Catalog Service rather than the standard search API** to retrieve CRS definitions for the following reasons:

--   If the Search service is directly used this results in multiple or very complex queries, for example to fetch all transformations between two datums
+-   If the Search service is directly used this results in multiple or very complex queries, for example to fetch all transformations between two datums (due to the complexity of reversibility in the EPSG data model).
-(this because of reversibility).
 The CRS Catalog Service simply has a parameter to achieve this.
 Another example is finding projected CRS based on the WGS 84 datum, or finding CRSs that use the meter as unit.
+Such queries can be easily done with the CRS Catalog Service but are hard to do with the Search.

 -   By default the CRS Catalog Service returns all records, rather than a default limit of 10, and suffering from a hard limit of 1000, forcing the programmer to use pagination.
 There are less than 10,000 CRSs in the world, and perhaps 1500 or so in practical use by Operators.
 Therefore it is convenient to simply retrieve all records and then filter on the client side.
 To facilitate this the Service by default returns all records in the system (with the given filter parameters).
 The limit parameter can still be used to set the number of records to be returned to a lower number.